• Skip to primary navigation

 Rubino is sweet & perfect for chocolates.

-Both are fortified wines with long histories, & offer different flavor profiles.
+Both are fortified wines with long histories, & offer different flavors.

 One sweetens meat dishes, another complements desserts- perfect souvenirs from a trip.